jsiegenthaler/sendmailx/README.md

 ## Send an email when the doorbell rings
 Send an email when the doorbell rings.
 I have a Shelly1 as my doorbell.
 The doorbell connects to the Shelly1 SW input using a relay on the doorbell buzzer.
 Thus when the doorbell button is pressed, the Shelly1 sees an input, and calls a url, which sends an email to me.

+## Let people know you have arrived home
+Send an email when your home detects you have arrived, using the native Apple HomeKit presence detection.

 ## Let people know you have left home
 Send an email when your home notices you have left, using the native Apple HomeKit presence detection.